-In addition to a number of personal trips to Death Valley, thanks goes out to the Death Valley National Park guide books, the guides at Scotty’s Castle, and the park Rangers for helping supply information for this article.
+In addition to collecting information first hand from numerous trips to Death Valley, a big thanks goes out to the Death Valley National Park guide books, the guides at Scotty’s Castle and park rangers for helping supply information for this article.

 Death Valley National Park